Sheffield Historical Society

 About Brian

-We are honored to be able to stage Teresa Miler's "Meet Elizabeth Freeman" which was commissioned by and originally staged at the Museum of the American Revolution.
+We were honored to be able to stage Teresa Miler's "Meet Elizabeth Freeman" which was commissioned by and originally staged at the Museum of the American Revolution.
 Click the icon to learn more about the play and the museum.

 Picture